riscv/riscv-bitmanip/README.md

 it to the RISC-V foundation as starting point for a new B-Extension work group, if there will be one.

-See [xbitmanip-draft.pdf](xbitmanip-draft.pdf) for a pre-built version of the PDF spec document.
+See [bitmanip-draft.pdf](bitmanip-draft.pdf) for a pre-built version of the PDF spec document.

-There is also a [riscv-xbitmanip google group](https://groups.google.com/forum/#!forum/riscv-xbitmanip).

 Building this document from the LaTeX source:

-    bash xbitmanip.sh 5
+    bash bitmanip.sh 5